bagisto/bagisto-docs/index.md

 At the time of writing, Bagisto’s main feature list includes:

-- Multiple Channels, Locale, Currencies.
+- Multiple Channels, Locale, Currencies
-- Built-in Access Control Layer.
+- Built-in Access Control Layer
-- Beautiful and Responsive Storefront.
+- Beautiful and Responsive Storefront
-- Descriptive and Simple Admin Panel.
+- Descriptive and Simple Admin Panel
-- Admin Dashboard.
+- Admin Dashboard
-- Custom Attributes.
+- Custom Attributes
-- Built on a Modular Approach.
+- Built on a Modular Approach
-- Support for Multiple Store Themes.
+- Support for Multiple Store Themes
-- Multistore Inventory System.
+- Multistore Inventory System
-- Orders Management System.
+- Orders Management System
-- Customer Cart, Wishlist, Product Reviews.
+- Customer Cart, Wishlist, Product Reviews
-- Simple and Configurable Products.
+- Simple and Configurable Products

 Bagisto features an administration panel with a Dashboard, sales data, a catalog of products you can manage, and customer management: